bio-tools/biohackathon2024-paper/paper/paper.md

 As expected, we find many mentions of "comet" and "mascot" not referring to the software for peptide-spectrum matching.
 We also find instances of software being cited but not mentioned, e.g. the Comet paper is cited in [@PMID30702898] in a sentence "Application of these PSM algorithms (e.g., SEQUEST, X!Tandem)[@PMID24226387][@PMID23148064][@PMID14558131] have been successfully applied to metaproteomic analyses, despite the fact that they were never designed to deal with the complexity of metaproteomic data sets".
 Searching the name of the software together with some EDAM Topics, such as "Proteomics" helps find specific mentions with or without citation.
 If searching all literature, a large fraction of the mention-without-citation cases derive from non-open access papers, where the search is limited to titles and abstracts, but all citations are available.

+## Results

+### General Comparison

+We used the Europe PMC API to query both for citations and mentioned software tools.
+For that we used the following approach:
+- Take >30k software tools described in bio.tools and filter for tools with a open access publication
+- Apply the following two queries to the Europe PMC API, each applied to the resulting 13k tools:
+  - A: Citations of given publication of a tool
+  - B: Keyword search of the entire literature corpus: `"SOFTWARE NAME" AND (EDAM_TOPIC1 OR EDAM_TOPIC2 OR ...)`

+Including the EDAM topics of a software tool considerable decreased the number of unrelated publications for software names similar or equal to widely used words, such as "comet", "Claudio" and "FUJI".

 ### Subsection level 3